 - In under a minute, players will have to stack 3 marshmallows on top of each other without toppling over

-- This is my husband trying to stack 3 mini marshmallows.
+- This is my husband trying to stack a tower of 3 mini marshmallows.
 It’s harder than it looks!

 - place the gumdrops on the plate and cover up with whipped cream